martucs/42_CPPs/9/ex02/README.md

 ### Binary search for insertion

 The article mentions it but doesn't explain exactly how to do it, or I get it.
-I made my own binaryInsertion function, but I see a lot of people use std::lower_bound and supposedly this function already has binary insertion integrated. \
+I made my own binaryInsertion function, but I see a lot of people use std::upper_bound and supposedly this function already has binary insertion integrated. \
 It is also probably easier in terms of code, but I wanted to try to do it with a specific function for it.
 I definately made my life more complicated, adding a maximum position to insert to the right pointer of the main\
 The article talks about this, and it should be a great way to make the insertion even more efficient, but I am not sure if the way I coded it (with a LOOT of help from chatgpt) takes advantadge of it.